nogginly/simply_fsm/README.md

     state :walking
     state :running

-    event :idle, transition: { from: :any, to: :idling }
+    event :idle, transitions: { from: :any, to: :idling }
-    event :walk, transition: { from: :any, to: :walking }
+    event :walk, transitions: { from: :any, to: :walking }
-    event :run, transition: { from: :any, to: :running }
+    event :run, transitions: { from: :any, to: :running }
   end

   state_machine :action do